US officials say 7 killed in Kabul airport evacuation chaos

 The lightning Taliban offensive through the country appears to have stunned American officials.
 Just days before the insurgents entered Kabul with little if any resistance, a U.S. military assessment predicted it could take months for the capital to fall.

-The rout threatened to erase 20 years of Western efforts to remake Afghanistan that saw more than 3,500 U.S. and allied troops killed as well as tens of thousands of Afghans.
+The rout threatened to erase 20 years of Western efforts to remake Afghanistan that saw tens of thousands of Afghans killed as well as more than 3,500 U.S. and allied troops.
 The initial invasion drove the Taliban from power and scattered al-Qaida, which had planned the 9/11 attacks while being sheltered in Afghanistan.
 Many had hoped the Western-backed Afghan government would usher in a new era of peace and respect for human rights.

 As the U.S. lost focus on Afghanistan during the Iraq war, the Taliban eventually regrouped.
 The militants captured much of the Afghan countryside in recent years and then swept into cities as U.S. forces prepared to withdraw ahead of an Aug.
 31 deadline.